garwin00/LectureNotes/ixd102-wk2-lecturenotes.md

 - Showcase of past students - Little Thunder/Roco&Miley/Lefft/Poppydotcom/JordanM/Alexandra Milne/David Henderson (weareDHD)/

--  A technique for producing ideas -
+-  A technique for producing ideas:

-    1 - Gathering the Raw Material - gather as much as you can 2 - Digesting the Material. - Work through it.
+- Gathering the Raw Material - gather as much as you can
+- Digesting the Material. - Work through it.
-    3 - Unconscious Processing. - Subconscious is always processing material.
+- Unconscious Processing. - Subconscious is always processing material.
-    4 - The A-Ha moment. - Happens when you're least expcting it, keep a notebook nearby.
+- The A-Ha moment. - Happens when you're least expcting it, keep a notebook nearby.
-    5 - Idea Meets Reality. - Get honest opinions from people who aren't designers.
+- Idea Meets Reality. - Get honest opinions from people who aren't designers.

 - Type Specimen Poster Project.